finboxio/envvar/README.md

 This states that `process.env.NODE_ENV` must either be unset (in which case the default value is assumed), or set to `development`, `staging`, or `production`.

+### `envvar(subenv, opts)`

+This overrides any environment variables with values defined in subenv

+Set `opts.merge = false` to completely overwrite all environment not defined in subenv

+Note that this will not override actual process environment variables, just the values returned by `envvar` functions